The Blog

 Kirkwood Gadfly was founded in 2017 while I was studying abroad in Madrid, Spain.
 Following along with the happenings of St. Louis from half a world away, I was struck by what a resource NextSTL was for me and by a desire to contribute to that conversation.
 Because St. Louis seemed pretty well covered, I settled on Kirkwood as a more manageable project.

 All of this is just to say, thank you so much for reading.
-Readers like you give the blog legitimacy, legitimacy that makes both developers and elected officials more likely to take what I, a twenty-four year old kid with long hair, seriously, to give me the time of day.
+Readers like you give the blog legitimacy —legitimacy that makes both developers and elected officials more likely to take what I, a twenty-something year-old kid, seriously.
 They might not like all of it, but thanks to you, they can’t ignore it.
 At least not completely.
-None of that happens without you.
+None of this happens without you.